-- "Preserve and conserve existing open space, acquire new properties for preservation and recreation, and protect the trees, water supply and watersheds, steep slopes, view-sheds, scenic resources, wildlife habitats, and other significant environmental assets to the community" (Environmental Resources Chapter). - "Preserve the quality, character, and stability of neighborhoods within the Town... make a wide range of housing opportunities available to members of the community... and require suitable buffer areas for non-residential uses and properties abutting neighborhoods and residential areas" (Residential Chapter). - "Cooperate in efforts to make a wide range of housing opportunities available to members of the community" (Residential Chapter). - "Promote development and redevelopment to be consistent with the current scale and historic character of the community... (and) preserve residential neighborhoods and protect environmental resources" (Future Development and Redevelopment Chapter).

-"The Town should be open to an analysis of the zoning of the underutilized and non-conforming Stony Lodge Hospital property in order for this property to be adaptively reused or redeveloped in a manner that is feasible and which protects surrounding neighborhoods and environmental resources to the maximum extent practicable."
+- "Preserve and conserve existing open space, acquire new properties for preservation and recreation, and protect the trees, water supply and watersheds, steep slopes, view-sheds, scenic resources, wildlife habitats, and other significant environmental assets to the community" (Environmental Resources Chapter). - "Preserve the quality, character, and stability of neighborhoods within the Town... make a wide range of housing opportunities available to members of the community... and require suitable buffer areas for non-residential uses and properties abutting neighborhoods and residential areas" (Residential Chapter). - "Cooperate in efforts to make a wide range of housing opportunities available to members of the community" (Residential Chapter). - "Promote development and redevelopment to be consistent with the current scale and historic character of the community... (and) preserve residential neighborhoods and protect environmental resources" (Future Development and Redevelopment Chapter). - "The Town should be open to an analysis of the zoning of the underutilized and non-conforming Stony Lodge Hospital property in order for this property to be adaptively reused or redeveloped in a manner that is feasible and which protects surrounding neighborhoods and environmental resources to the maximum extent practicable."
 (Future Development and Redevelopment Chapter).

-g.
-Potential impact of Proposed MF zoning district and a comparison to the proposed rezoning of the property to a MF2 zoning district of the 2018 DEIS development
+vii.
+Potential impact of Proposed MF zoning district and a comparison to the proposed rezoning of the property to a MF2 zoning district of the 2018 DEIS development with two common or party walls separating it from adjacent units on both sides".